-Chevrolet brake switch problems remain a recurring issue that's taken place over the last 25 years.
-We will cover three of the major issues involved with Chevrolet brake light switch failures.
-With that said, the issue we see most on trucks and sport utility vehicles from 2008 through 2013 is cruise control systems that won't work.
+Chevrolet brake switch problems remain a recurring issue that's seen on both cars and trucks for the last 25 years.
+Here we'll cover three of the common problems involved with Chevrolet brake light switch failures.
+With that said, the issue we see most on trucks and sport utility vehicles from 2008 through 2013 is cruise control systems not working due to switch failure.

 The cruise control light illuminates when the power button is pushed.
 However, when the driver hits the set button the vehicle will not hold the speed.
 The first reaction from these drivers is they have a problem with the cruise control system.
 In many cases they actually experience a problem with the General Motors brake light switch.